Thanks to the availability of technology like video conferencing software, many professions are now able to work from pretty much anywhere they want.

 Some doctors are moving to a telehealth model (at least partially), “see” their patients over video, and prescribe treatment at a distance.

-Thanks to the availability of video conferencing software, doctors have been able to “see” their patients and prescribe treatment at a distance.
-Even big tech companies like Twitter have pivoted to allowing their entire team to work from home permanently.1
+And the shift is even easier for big tech companies like Twitter, which have pivoted to allowing their entire team to work from home permanently.1

 So, what does this mean for you if you work at an accounting firm?
-Video conferencing isn’t just a trend in tech and health.
-It’s also a powerful remote working tool that helps you compete more effectively for new clients and employees—and hold onto them both.
+Well, video conferencing isn’t just a trend in tech and health.
+It’s also a powerful remote working tool that helps you compete more effectively for new clients and employees—and hold onto both.

 Bottom line: if you can adapt to this new normal, you’ll have a distinct advantage over those CPA firms that are slow to adjust.